How Do I Choose the Right Tires for My Car, Truck or SUV?

 - 98 is the tire’s load index – the lower the number, the lower the load it can handle.
 ETRTO standards indicate that the 98 code provides 1,650 lbs. of load support.

 - “T” is the speed rating – common letters and their equivalent speed ratings are “S” (112 MPH), T (118 MPH), H (130 MPH), and V (149 MPH).
 W, Y, and Z ratings are for exotic sports cars, while L and R ratings are for light-duty trucks.
 A higher speed rating may reduce the comfort of the ride, in a trade-off for improved speed.
-Lower speed ratings may have reduced durability, particularly when driven in hot weather or close to their speed ratings regularly.
+Lower speed ratings may have reduced durability, particularly when driven in hot weather or regularly close to their speed ratings.

 - There may be additional letters at the end of the code for special cases.
 You may see “M+S” for mountains and snow-rated tires, XL for Extra Load Capacity, WW for Whitewall, and more.